aarneranta/deptreepy/README.md

-   'trees2conllu'                    # convert internal trees to CoNLLU stanzas 'trees2wordlines'                 # convert internal trees to a single sequence of wordlines 'visualize_conllu'                # convert a CoNNLU text into SVG in HTML 'txt2conllu'                      # parse raw text with UDPipe2 (model config in udpipe2_params.yaml) 'conllu2trees'                    # convert conllu to deptrees (e.g. to analyse parse result further) 'from_script <file>'              # read commands from a file
+   'trees2conllu'                    # convert internal trees to CoNLLU stanzas 'trees2wordlines'                 # convert internal trees to a single sequence of wordlines 'visualize_conllu'                # convert a CoNNLU text into SVG in HTML 'txt2conllu <3-letter-lang>?'     # parse raw text with UDPipe2 (if no lang, read from yaml) 'conllu2trees'                    # convert conllu to deptrees (e.g. to analyse parse result further) 'from_script <file>'              # read commands from a file